Thousands flee to Central African Republic airport to escape ex-rebels

-BANGUI (Reuters) - Thousands of civilians fled to the Central African Republic’s main international airport to escape marauding former rebel fighters and occupied the tarmac for around 18 hours, blocking some flights from landing, witnesses and officials said.
+BANGUI (Reuters) - Thousands of civilians have fled to the Central African Republic’s main international airport to escape marauding former rebel fighters and have occupied the tarmac, blocking some flights from landing, witnesses and officials said.

-The Central African Republic has descended into chaos since the Seleka rebels swept into Bangui in March, toppling President Francois Bozize and unleashing a wave of violence that new leader Michel Djotodia has failed to control.

 Residents of the Boeing quarter adjacent to the capital’s M‘poko airport began fleeing their homes on Tuesday night after Seleka fighters starting shooting up their neighborhood.